Travel to Bath

 When you explore the city of Bath, you will find several Neo-classical style buildings like the Pump Room and Assembly Rooms.
 This blends perfectly with the monumental ensembles that are still intact today for those who travel to Bath.
 All of these monuments and buildings combine to preserve the glamor and the aura of the spa city that the Romans built during the 18th century.

-Travel to BathDuring the 18th century, Bath was an important cultural center and it remains until today.
-There are five theaters in Bath namely the Theatre Royal, the Egg, Mission Theatre, Rondo Theatre, and the Ustinov Studio.
-These theaters attract international directors, artists and shows.
-Meanwhile, the city of Bath also has a long standing tradition of music, on top of its theater arts performances.
+Travel to BathDuring the 18th century, Bath was an important cultural center, and it remains so today.
+There are five theaters in Bath, namely the Theatre Royal, the Egg, Mission Theatre, Rondo Theatre, and the Ustinov Studio.
+These theaters attract international directors, artists, and shows.
+Meanwhile, the city of Bath also has a long-standing tradition of music on top of its theater arts performances.
 It has several concert venues but nothing more prominent than the 1,700-seater Art Deco Forum.

-For the art connoisseurs, you will have many museums and art galleries to explore when you travel to Bath.
+For the art connoisseurs, there are many museums and art galleries to explore when you travel to Bath.
 The Victoria Art Gallery might be the most prominent of them all.
-But you can also get a good mix of artistic and cultural displays from the following museums: Holburne Museum, Bath Postal Museum, Fashion Museum, the Museum of East Asian Art, and the Jane Austen Centre.
+But you can also get a good mix of artistic and cultural displays from the following museums: the Holburne Museum, the Bath Postal Museum, the Fashion Museum, the Museum of East Asian Art, and the Jane Austen Centre.

-When it comes to the economy, Bath has sustained itself with a thriving industry focusing on service-oriented businesses, software and publishing.
-There is also a rich cultural heritage evident when you travel to Bath.
-In the city, you will find numerous museums, theaters, sporting venues and cultural spots.
-The city also features a rich tourism industry with an estimated 1 million visitors staying overnight while over 3.8 million day tourists are expected annually.
+When it comes to the economy, Bath has sustained itself with a thriving industry focusing on service-oriented businesses, software, and publishing.
+There is also a rich cultural heritage, which is evident when you travel to Bath.
+In the city, you will find numerous museums, theaters, sporting venues, and cultural spots.
+The city also features a rich tourism industry, with an estimated 1 million visitors staying overnight while over 3.8 million day tourists are expected annually.

 Points of Interest